Bohuslava Kecková: Career

 After her graduation, Kecková returned to Karlín and opened a practice as a midwife in 1883.
 Her practice quickly expanded, including women of all social classes and eventually she moved it to Prague.
-After practicing for almost a decade, in 1892, the government posted for applicants for two physician positions which had openings in Bosnia and Herzegovina.
+After practicing for almost a decade, in 1892, the government posted for applicants for two medical doctor positions which had openings in Bosnia and Herzegovina.
 Because men were not allowed to touch Muslim women, the posts were only open to women.
-Of the six applicants, Kecková was appointed to serve in Mostar and Polish physician Teodora Krajewska was sent to Tuzla.
+Of the six applicants, Kecková was appointed to serve in Mostar and Polish medical doctor Teodora Krajewska was sent to Tuzla.
 She arrived on 11 January 1893 in Mostar and was officially accepted as the temporary medical officer.
 She successfully treated Mufti Ali Effendi Džabiči, a local Muslim leader's wife, overcoming the initial distrust of the local population and her clientele expanded.
 Kecková found conditions which were completely different to what she was used to.
 Male doctors had to diagnose medical problems without touching their female patients or examining them.
 Women were kept in seclusion in the harem and knew nothing of hygiene or nutrition, having no access to education.

 Kecková combined treatment with health education and wrote articles which she sent back to Bohemia describing her medical rounds, which she made with two assistants and a driver, by rail, horse and finally walking to her patients.
 Kecková treated the sick, gave them vaccinations, and also presented educational lectures, gathering statistical information about the population.
 One study which required her to travel to various villages over a six-week period focused on syphilis in women.
 Kecková's statistical compilations included etiological data on the Bosniaks including customs, diet, housing, lifestyle, population and religious belief, as she was hoping to convey information which would diminish stereotypical prejudices and create an environment that would lead to preventive action for improved education and health.
 In 1896, the position was made permanent and in 1900, she began teaching health at the Girl's High School of Mostar.
 Her classes included instruction on anatomy and practical nursing.
 She taught and submitted articles in Croatian.
 Her articles appeared in Czech newspapers like Ženské listy ("Women's Papers") and Lada on such topics as abusive drinking, malnutrition and tuberculosis from 1897 to 1910.